deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/basics.rst

 | datasources/remoteows/ | Server Connections (Remote OWS) |
 +------------------------+---------------------------------+

-A workspace directory may contain additional directories to provide additional files along with the configuration.
-The major difference is that these directories are not scanned for resource files on startup.
+A workspace directory may contain additional directories to provide additional files along with the resource configurations.
+The major difference is that these directories are not scanned for resource files.
 Some common ones are:

 .. table:: Additional workspace directories +-----------------------+-------------------------------------------+